 Reported below are the assets underlying the securitizations originated by the Bank, included in the Banking Book and Trading Book.
-These securitizations involve total derecognition of underlying assets from an accounting viewpoint, with the exception of Siena Mortgages 10-7 e Siena Consumer.
+These securitizations involve total derecognition of underlying assets from an accounting viewpoint, with the exception of Siena Mortgages 10-7, Siena PMI 2015 Srl, Siena Consumer and Siena Consumer 2015.
+The Group has not issued any synthetic securitizations so far.